ultralytics/ultralytics/docs/en/guides/object-counting.md

 To count objects in a video using Ultralytics YOLO11, you can follow these steps:

 1. Import the necessary libraries (`cv2`, `ultralytics`).
-2. Load a pretrained YOLO11 model.
-3. Define the counting region (e.g., a polygon, line, etc.).
+2. Define the counting region (e.g., a polygon, line, etc.).
-4. Set up the video capture and initialize the object counter.
+3. Set up the video capture and initialize the object counter.
-5. Process each frame to track objects and count them within the defined region.
+4. Process each frame to track objects and count them within the defined region.

 Here's a simple example for counting in a region: